 On the Lady Janey blog I tackle a range of consumer issues whilst championing the best of companies and challenging the worst to promote the highest standards of Customer Service in the UK today.
-The exclusive Saturday Spotlight directory of excellence showcases only the VERY BEST of companies and the ‘Breakfast With ……’ series covers interviews with some of the biggest players in Business & Customer Service today.
+The exclusive Saturday Spotlight directory of excellence showcases only the VERY BEST of companies and the ‘Breakfast With ……’ series covers interviews with some of the biggest players in Finance & Customer Service today.
 Mystery Shop Monday sees me out and about finding out exactly which companies provide good service and which definitely don’t and My Reviews cover only the very best places to eat, drink, visit and stay.

 Have you read my latest book ‘Are You Being Served?
 It’s inspired by the world of Customer Service and beautifully described by Lorraine Kelly as “a delightful, insightful collection of poems.”
 My first book 30 Reasons to Hire a Mystery Shopper is also available to purchase on Amazon.

 If you love your podcasts then please do take a listen to my BRAND NEW consumer interview series over on Anchor.

 On the 15th February, new border rules for passengers arriving in England from a country on the banned travel list came into force.
 Anyone who has visited or passed through a red list country must quarantine in a government-designated hotel for 10 days.
 Will this be...read more

 The ‘Breakfast with…….’ interview series has gone from strength to strength since first launched last year with a constant stream of amazing guests.
 This week is no exception as my fabulous breakfast date is none other than Consumer Rights Lawyer Dean Dunham.
 By...read more